RICM5-BlockChain/uganetwork/README.md

 > * npm: v5.6.x or higher
 > * git: 2.9.x or higher
 > * Python: 2.7.x
+> * Curl : Version 7.58.x or higher
 > * A code editor of your choice, we recommend VSCode

+At this step you can do this tutorial : http://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html And for checking if all is alrirght and see more abour Hyperledger fabric visit this : http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html

 If you are running on Ubuntu or Mac OS go visit this website : https://hyperledger.github.io/composer/installing/installing-prereqs

-If you want run our project, this explanation will drive you how install correctly prerequities.
+II\ If you want run our project, this explanation will drive you how install correctly prerequities.
 Firstly you have to clone this repository into fabric-sample repository

 ```